Greg Penny

-Greg Penny (born October 12, 1955) is an American record producer, recording engineer, mixing engineer, musician, songwriter and artist best known for his work as a producer for Elton John and k.d. lang.
+Greg Penny (born October 12, 1955, in Hollywood, California) is an American Grammy nominated record producer, A&R executive, recording engineer, mixer, musician, and songwriter.
+He is best known for his work as a producer for Elton John and k.d. lang, as well as for his work in immersive and spatial audio production.
+His career spans more than five decades, during which he has worked on recordings that have sold over 45 million copies worldwide.